 Sabotage

-Sabotage talents include utilizing defensive, passive skills such as creating traps and poisons.
+Sabotage talents include utilizing defensive passive skills such as creating traps and poisons.
 This is great for weakening enemies to make them easier to destroy.

 Subterfuge